A Small Number of Serious Wins

 Run the long-term test: what would compound if you chose this way every week?

 Then choose one first practice.
 Before checking messages, write three wins for the day.
 Keep them visible.
-At the end of the day, mark each as done, moved, or missed, and write one sentence explaining why.
+During the evening review, mark each as done, moved, or missed, and write one sentence explaining why.

 The rule of three is not a trick.
 It is a discipline of limitation.
 Choose fewer things with more honesty, and your effort will begin to produce evidence.